 Per Paache Memorial Bursary

-This bursary is named after our late colleague, Per Paache.
+This bursary in awarded in honour of our late colleague, Per Paache.
 Per was from New Brunswick and dedicated his career to the advancement of engineering, particularly in healthcare.
 Per served with the University of New Brunswick, Institute of Biomedical Engineering and devoted much time developing hospital commissioning initiatives across the province.
 Per's working career and his knowledge in his field of expertise and work ethic was exemplary.
 He was a devoted CHES member and was a part of the foundation on which the organization stands today.
-It is in his honour that this bursary was named.

-CHES Maritime is pleased to announce the successful applicant for the Per Paasche Bursary, valued at $1000, is Patrick LeBlanc.
+CHES Maritime is pleased to announce the successful applicant for the Per Paasche Bursary, valued at $1000, is Sabrina Goobie.

-Congratulations to Patrick and the best of success for his future.
+Congratulations Sabrina and the best of success for the future.